Lisa Lougheed

 Lisa Dawn Lougheed (/ˈlaʊhiːd/; LOW-heed; born September 9, 1968) is a Canadian former singer, dancer, voice actress, and songwriter.
 She is likely best known for her role in the animated television series The Raccoons, where she performed for the soundtrack and voiced Lisa Raccoon.

 Early life

-Lougheed was born to mixed race parents; her father is a Scottish-Irish mix from Northern Ontario and her mother is a Black Nova Scotian with ties to North Preston and Guysborough.
+Lougheed was born to a father of Scottish and Irish descent, and a mother who is Black Nova Scotian with ties to North Preston and Guysborough.
 Lougheed's peers often mistook her mother for a maid.

 Lougheed started tap dancing at three years old.
 She was a dance major at the Etobicoke School of the Arts as a teenager, where she learned ballet, modern dance, and highland dancing.
 While still in high-school, Lougheed spent three summers as a lead vocalist and dancer in musical revue style shows at Canada's Wonderland, where she sang such solo numbers as "Home" from The Wiz and "Le Jazz Hot!" from Victor/Victoria.